-This notice requests comment on (i) the application filed by Financial & Risk Transaction Services Ireland Limited (the Applicant) under section 147 of the Securities Act (Ontario) (Act) for an exemption from the requirement to be recognized as an exchange contained in section 21 of the Act (Recognition Requirement); and (ii) the draft order exempting the Applicant from the Recognition Requirement.
+This notice requests comment on (i) the application filed by CME Amsterdam B.V. (the Applicant) as operator of EBS Multilateral Trading Facility (EBS MTF) under section 147 of the Securities Act (Ontario) (Act) for an exemption from the requirement to be recognized as an exchange contained in section 21 of the Act (Recognition Requirement); and (ii) the draft order exempting the Applicant from the Recognition Requirement.

-The MTF offers trading in Forwards Matching, FX forwards (swaps), FXall RFQ, FX forward (outrights), FX swaps, FX NDFs, and FX options.
-The Applicant proposes to offer direct access in Ontario to its MTF to prospective participants in Ontario (Ontario Participants).
+The Applicant proposes to offer direct access in Ontario to the EBS Direct and EBS Institutional FX platforms of EBS MTF to prospective participants in Ontario (Ontario Participants).

-The Applicant has indicated that Canadian banks and other institutions wish to trade on its MTF.
+The Applicant has indicated that Canadian banks and other institutions wish to trade on the EBS Direct and EBS Institutional FX platforms of EBS MTF.